cpeirens/puppet-agent_migration/README.md

 As always with mcollective, **first test your node filter**.
 You probably don't want to run this command against every agent!

-This command: `mco find -I /hostname_regex/` is one example of how to test a filter.
+This command: `mco migrate test_activation -I /hostname_regex/` will tell you what nodes would run on an activate command.
+* if a node doesn't appear in the list and you expect it to,  the plugin may not be deployed.
+    * ensure the module is included in this nodes profile.
+    * ensure puppet has run to place the plugin on the node.

 *Note: these commands will filter out the puppet master itself, as migrating the masters agent to another master would be bad.
 Therefore, when testing your filter - you can ignore the puppet master node if it shows up.*